sschmid/Entitas/EntitasUpgradeGuide.md

+# 0.27.0 upgrade guide

+If you're using Entitas with Unity, please open the Entitas preferences and make sure that all your desired code generators are activated.
+Due to some code generator renamings the ComponentLookupGenerator and the ComponentsGenerator are inactive.
+Activate them (if desired) and generate.

 # Entitas 0.26.0 upgrade guide
 Use the command line tool `MigrationAssistant.exe` to automatically fix compile errors.
 After that generate again.